 - Electrical asset performance

-Stage 3: Automate
+Stage 3: Extend

 The specialized web applications and data from the EPMS can be integrated into other systems such as process automation, building management, billing, and enterprise energy management systems.
 When implemented to its full potential, power digitalization can also transform power management by unlocking new capabilities such as remote monitoring, predictive maintenance, and digital services.